VikramadityaDev/QR-And-Barcode-Scanner/README.md

 # QR-And-Barcode-Scanner
-Flutter QR Scanner and Barcode Scanner app
+A Simple QR Scanner and Barcode Scanner app in flutter webview !